wodby/docs/docs/stacks/solr-drupal/index.md

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.1.0

+* Added version 7.5
+* Add Solr 6/7 variants for Drupal 7
+* search_api_solr version used for config sets now shown in titles and have been updated:
+    * Drupal 7: 7.x-1.14
+    * Drupal 8: 8.x-1.2 for Solr 5, 8.x-2.1 for others

 ### 2.0.1

 Solr patch update: 6.6.5